jiahongljh/jiahongljh.github.io/_pages/awards.md

 * Reviewer, IEEE Transactions on Cybernetics
 * Reviewer, IEEE Signal Processing Letters
 * Reviewer, Sensors
-* Vice-chair of, "Interactive cognition in self-driving" workshop of the 12th International Conference on Brain Informatics (BI 2019)
+* Vice-chair, "Interactive cognition in self-driving" workshop of the 12th International Conference on Brain Informatics (BI 2019)
 * Reporter, The  59th IEEE Conference on Decision and Control (CDC 2020)